hamidreza-s/Queuesk/README.md

 {ok, QueueID} = queuesk:queue_add(new_users, [{persist, true}]).
 ```

-In this scenario each user must receive a welcome email and also her friends must be notified about her registeration.
+In this scenario each user must receive a welcome email and also her friends must be notified about her registration.
 Because sending welcome email has more priority, we set its priority higher.

 ```erlang
 ok = queuesk:task_push(QueueID,